It must have to do with having a birthday. I ask myself, “What do you want to do with the rest of your life? What is your passion?”

 Yes!
 Most definitely!!!

 Oh, the stories I could tell!
-I was 13 and I still remember the tropical fruit plate I ordered for breakfast each morning at the Mexico City posada.
-One morning I exited the water closet to discover the waiter was waiting for me.
-Quickly planting a kiss on my lips he sighed a husky “Thank You”.
+I was 13 and I still remember the tropical fruit plate I ordered each morning for breakfast at the Mexico City posada.
+One morning upon exiting the water closet, I discovered the waiter was waiting for me.
+Instantly leaning over he kissed me on my lips before huskily breathing “Thank You.”

-Living my junior year as an exchange student in Costa Rica confirmed my wanderlust.
+Living my junior year as an exchange student in Costa Rica only confirmed my wanderlust in a big way.

 After High School graduation I did the first-timer’s quickie European trip, plus a return trip to Costa Rica.
 By then I worked at a job only to satisfy my “itching feet.”

 Over the last several years this “bug” has come out of remission.
-My eldest married and my youngest started college.
-We were empty-nesters.
-I took as my motto “It costs nothing to dream, and everything not to.”
+With my eldest married and my youngest starting college, we were empty nesters.
+I claim a motto : “It costs nothing to dream, and everything not to.”
 I subscribed to International Living magazine, and my Inbox overflowed daily with emails from Travelzoo, VacationsToGo, Frommers, Cruises-n-More, and others.

-To see Italy was my dream vacation, and after saving for years and planning for 18 months, it became reality the year we celebrated our 50th birthdays.
+My dream vacation was to go to Italy and after saving and planning for 18 months, it became reality the year we celebrated our 50th birthdays.
 It was an awesome trip and the planning was at least half the fun, if not more.

-This time I don’t have a job to fund the habit so I begin to think “outside the box” about living and working in Ecuador (or Nicaragua, Costa Rica, Panama, Italy, it really doesn’t matter where.)
+This time I begin to think “outside the box” about living and working in Ecuador (or Nicaragua, Costa Rica, Panama, Italy, it really doesn’t matter where) where it might be cheaper!
 I explore travel writing, blogging, stock photo sales, buying international rental property, having a B&B (or a coffee and smoothie bar) and international house-sitting.